 Many aspects of the American Christmas celebration were imported from Europe, and Germany in particular.
-The Dutch may have given him his English name, but Santa Claus owes most of his current image to an award-winning German-American cartoonist.
+The Dutch may have given him his English name, but Santa Claus owes most of his current image to an award-winning German-American political cartoonist.

 Thomas Nast was born in Landau in der Pfalz (between Karlsruhe and Kaiserslautern) on Sept.
 27, 1840.
 His father, also named Thomas, was a trombonist in a military band of the 9th Bavarian Regiment.
 His mother was Appolinia Abriss.
 When he was only six years old, he and his sister Andie arrived in New York City with their mother.
 (His father arrived three years later, after completing duty on an American ship.)
 After art studies in New York, Nast became an illustrator for Frank Leslie’s Illustrated Newspaper at the age of 15.
 His father died suddenly and Thomas became the family breadwinner.
 By the time he was 19, he was working at Harper’s Weekly and later traveled to Europe on assignment for other publications (and paid a visit to his hometown in Germany).
 Soon he was a famous political cartoonist.

 In September 1861, only six months after his return from Europe, Nast married Sarah Edwards, a young lady of New York’s high society.
 Sarah brought love, money and inspiration to her husband.
 She shared her passion for fables and mythology, which Nast used to enrich his cartoons and humor.

 Nast is best remembered today for his biting political cartoons aimed at “Boss Tweed” and as the creator of several well-known US icons, including the Republican elephant symbol.
 Less well known is Nast’s contribution to the image of Santa Claus.